The official cycle route map for the 167-mile (269km) ride from Bristol Temple Meads train station to the Brunel Museum in London.

-While this ride takes its name form Brunel’s famous railway connecting the capital with the West Country, NCN4 conveniently forms an unbroken link between those cities of London and Bristol and, despite its length, is almost entirely flat following as it does canals, rivers and vales.
+This ride takes its name from Brunel’s famous railway connecting the capital with the West Country, NCN4 forms an unbroken link between the cities of London and Bristol.
+Despite its length, the route is almost entirely flat following canals, rivers and vales.

-From there, the ride follows the Bristol & Bath Railway Path which was the first section of traffic-free shared-use path ever built by Sustrans.
+The ride follows the Bristol & Bath Railway Path which was the first section of traffic-free shared-use path ever built by Sustrans.
 From Bath, NCN4 uses the towpath of the Kennet & Avon Canal as far as Devizes.
-On your approach to this pretty market town, be sure to marvel at the astonishing feat of Georgian engineering that is Caen Hill Locks - a flight of 29 canal locks (16 of which form the main flight) which raises the canal through 72 metres.

-After Devizes in the heart of Wiltshire you leave the canal and follow quiet lanes through numerous villages in the Vale of Pewsey as far as the outskirts of Newbury.
+After Devizes in the heart of Wiltshire, you leave the canal and follow quiet lanes through numerous villages in the Vale of Pewsey to the outskirts of Newbury.
 From there you follow the course of the River Kennet to Reading where it joins the Thames.
 Then it’s the Thames Valley Cycle Route to central London and Brunel Museum.